mbaxendale22/SEI-Project-3-London-Parks/README.md

 ## Overview
 London parks was a group project developed in fulfilment of General Assembly's Software Engineering Immersive Bootcamp.
-The brief was to create a full stack web application using the MERN stack.
-The time frame for the project was nine days.
-The London Parks App allows users to search for parks in London.
-Each park has a range of information including a weather forecast, suggested activities, a map showing the park's location, and an option to receive real-time travel information to the park.
-If users choose the register on the site, they gain access to leaving reviews and ratings for the parks, as well as adding parks to their list of favourite parks.
+It was the third project in the course and was the first full stack application any of the project team had delivered.
+The London Parks App allows users to search for parks in London, get key information about each park, and leave comments and reviews about parks they have visited.
 While this Readme will offer an overview of the project as a whole, I will primarily be focused on outlining my specific contribution to the project by centering on features I was assigned.

+## Guest Credentials
+You can make your own account using dummy credentials or use the following to log in:
+email: piotr@mail.com
+password: Password123

+## Technical Project Brief

+* Build a full-stack MERN application by making your own back-end and your own front-end
+* Use an Express API to serve your data from a Mongo database
+* Consume your API with a separate front-end built with React
+* Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models
+* Implement thoughtful user stories/wireframes that are significant enough to help you know which features are core MVP and which you can cut
+* Be deployed online so it's publicly accessible.
+* Timeframe: 9 days

+## User Stories

+The user stories around which they project was planned and built are as follows:

+* Users can search for parks by geographical region (within London), or simply view all the parks in the collection.
+* Users receive a range of information about each park including: suggested activities, facilities available, the local weather forecast for the next few days.
+* Users can get real-time travel information regarding the park
+* Users can create an account, log in and sign out of the app.
+* Users can add and remove a park to/from their list of favourite parks.
+* Users can add comments and rate parks.

 ## Tech Stack